Adalina: Adaptive Linear Approximation for the Shapley Value and Beyond: Vector Concentration Inequality and Sharper

 \section{Vector Concentration Inequality and Sharper \QCS}

 In this section, we recall a vector concentration inequality and demonstrate its usefulness in providing sharper \qcs for unbiased estimates.
 For a biased estimate $\hat{\boldsymbol\phi}_{\mathrm{biased}}$, such as OFA, establishing its \qc typically involves constructing an unbiased counterpart $\hat{\boldsymbol\phi}_{\mathrm{unbiased}}$, after which the analysis (implicitly) bounds $\|\hat{\boldsymbol\phi}_{\mathrm{biased}} - \hat{\boldsymbol\phi}_{\mathrm{unbiased}}\|_{2}$ as an additional term.
-We note that all existing \qc analyses for biased estimates proceed in this manner \cite{wang2023data,li2023robust,li2024faster,li2024one,chen2025a}.
+We note that all existing \qc analyses for biased estimates proceed in this manner \cite{wang2023data,li2023robust,li2024faster,li2024one}, except for least-square-type estimates \cite{chen2025a}.
 As a result, the established \qcs for biased estimates are worse than those of their unbiased counterparts.
-Empirically, however, biased estimates can perform significantly better than its unbiased counterparts, a phenomenon that so far lacked theoretical explanation.
+Empirically, however, biased estimates can perform significantly better than its unbiased counterparts, a phenomenon that so far lacked theoretical explanations.

 The following vector concentration inequality is based on \citet[Theorem 3.3.4]{yurinsky1995sums}; see Appendix~\ref{app:proofs} for a self-contained proof.
 The significance of this result is that the dimension of the vectors does not appear at all, which is not the case had we applied the union bound to each coordinate (as in many previous works) or the matrix concentration bound \citep[e.g.,][Theorem 6.1.1]{tropp2015introduction}. \begin{restatable}[Vector concentration inequality]{theorem}{Hilbertconcentration} Suppose $\{\mathbf{X}_{i}\}_{i=1}^{M}$ are i.i.d. zero-mean random vectors such that $\mathbb{E}[\|\mathbf{X}_{i}\|_{2}^{2}] \leq \sigma^{2}$ and $\|\mathbf{X}_{i}\|_{2} \leq C$ almost surely.
 Then, for every $0 < \epsilon \leq \frac{3\sigma^{2}}{C}$, there is